criipto/docs-old/authentication/pingfederate.md

 ![Attribute Contract](/images/pingfederate-connection-attribute-contract.png)

-Here, we have chosen some representative fields from the Norwegian BankID e-ID method.

 You can find the available claim types [here](/getting-started/token-contents).

 Click the **Save** button and the callback URL you need to finalize the Criipto Verify application configuration is displayed - in PingFederate terms, though, the callback URL is called a `Redirect URI`.